So the unthinkable has happened - you look down and your menstrual cup is floating in the toilet bowl.

 We recommend replacing your menstrual cup if it has been dropped in the toilet, as this is the safest option.
 If you are unable to replace your cup due to the cost of a new cup being out of reach or because you may be travelling and don’t have access to order or purchase a new cup, you may choose to reuse your cup as a last resort - but be aware this may compromise your health.

 If you choose to disinfect your cup after dropping it in the toilet, the recommended method is to boil it to kill germs.
 The recommended boiling time to kill germs seems to vary greatly depending on the resource (anywhere from 1 to 3 to 10 minutes) so, be sure to do your own research.
 It should also be noted that boiling duration is only timed from when the water has reached a ‘rolling boil’ (when the water is boiling rapidly with lots of bubbles).
+Using a UV steriliser for menstrual cups is another way to kill germs after a mishap.

 It is not recommended to soak your cup in alcohol or disinfectant, as this may damage the silicone and leave harmful chemical residue behind.